SchulzLab/EpigenomicsTutorial-ISMB2017/docs/Installation.rst

 You need to bring your own **laptop** with the following software installed (see detailed instructions below)

-* R version xxx or higher
+* R version 3.2 or higher
 * Python version 2.7
 * `histoneHMM <http://histonehmm.molgen.mpg.de>`_
 * `HINT <http://github.com/CostaLab/reg-gen>`_